-Multiple modes of communication will be utilized for Emergency Notifications via the Colleges emergency notification system, Omnilert® for the notification; which may include text messages, email, and phone calls.
+Multiple modes of communication will be utilized for Emergency Notifications via the Colleges emergency notification system, Omnilert® for the notification; which may include text messages, email, and voice calls for persons with limited hearing or sight.
 Additionally, follow-up information will typically be provided by via the college main webpage.
 In the event of an approaching tornado the Montgomery County Emergency Operations Center will activate a warning siren.
-The Wabash College emergency notification system (Omnilert) does not automatically generate notifications to the campus upon the National Weather Service issuing severe weather warnings; therefore, students and employees are urged to use thirdparty weather warning apps available for smart phones, devices and computers.
-All students are required to provide emergency contact information during New Student Orientation and are asked to sign-up for the emergency notification system.
+The Wabash College emergency notification system (Omnilert) does not automatically generate notifications to the campus upon the National Weather Service issuing severe weather warnings; therefore, students and employees are urged to use third-party weather warning apps available for smart phones, devices and computers.
+Since 2021, incoming students have been required to provide emergency contact information during New Student Orientation and to sign-up for the Emergency Notification System.
+The vast majority of exiting students prior to 2021 are currently signed up to receive emergency notifications.
 Employees enter emergency information upon hire.
 Students and employees are asked to periodically update their emergency information, which is available through MyBash web portal.